-Native American members do not need prior authorizations to visit an Indian Health Service, tribal health provider or urban Indian provider (all together referred to as "I/T/U").
+Native American members do not need prior authorizations to visit any Indian Health Service, tribal health provider, or urban Indian provider (all together referred to as "I/T/U").
 This also applies to Tribal 638 facilities.
 Even if these facilities and providers are out of network for Centennial Care, you can still see them.
 We understand the importance of your relationship with your I/T/U provider.
-Our care coordinators can help you coordinate your care with these providers.
+Our Care Coordinators will help you coordinate your care with these providers.